jackwu833016/gps-track-virtualization/README.md

     Web application that plot GPS track file (.csv) on map and chart.

 ## Features
-1. Center view point of map base on track data area.
+1. Center view point of map base on track data.
-2. Radius of plots are based on the pace.
+2. Radius of plots is calculated according to the pace.
 3. Display Pace and Distance on chart.
 4. Info of Track (Top pace, distance, time, etc).
-5. Highlight plot on Map when clicked on chart and vice-versa.
+5. Highlight plot on Map when clicked on chart, vice-versa.
 6. Display info of selected point on Chart/Map.

 ## Librarys